zookzook/elixir-mongodb-driver/README.md

         end
     end

-If you use the Repo module and want to fetch a specific session document, this won't work:
+If you use the `Mongo.Repo` module and want to fetch a specific session document, this won't work:

     MyApp.Repo.get_by(MyApp.Session, %{uuid: session_uuid})